Judas Iscariot: Judas's eternal destination

 The nature of Judas's eternal destination has been a matter of debate within Christian theology.
 Some have argued that Judas was damned due to the despair which caused him to subsequently commit suicide.
 An example of this view is from Cornelius à Lapide, "Judas then added to his former sin the further sin of despair.
 It was not a more heinous sin, but one more fatal to himself, as thrusting him down to the very depths of hell.
 He might, on his repentance, have asked (and surely have obtained) pardon of God.
 But, like Cain, he despaired of forgiveness."
-The Theophylact presents a different view, stating that Judas "hanged himself thinking to precede Jesus into hades and there to plead for his own salvation."
+Theophylact presents a different view, stating that Judas "hanged himself thinking to precede Jesus into hades and there to plead for his own salvation."
 According to the book of Matthew 27:5, Judas did commit suicide by hanging himself.
 However, according to the book of Acts 1:18, it says that Judas died by falling off a cliff with his intestines spilling out.
 These two accounts are usually considered complementary of one another, suggesting Judas hanged himself and, after either bodily decomposition or a breaking of the noose, fell and burst open.

 Protestant theologians

 The Catholic theologian Erasmus believed that Judas was free to change his intention, but Martin Luther argued in rebuttal that Judas' will was immutable.
-John Calvin states that Judas was predestined to damnation but writes on the question of Judas' guilt: "surely in Judas' betrayal, it will be no more right, because God himself willed that his son be delivered up and delivered him up to death, to ascribe the guilt of the crime to God than to transfer the credit for redemption to Judas."
+John Calvin in Institutes of the Christian Religion 1, 18:4, quoted by David Lyle Jeffrey states that Judas was predestined to damnation but writes on the question of Judas' guilt: "surely in Judas' betrayal, it will be no more right, because God himself willed that his son be delivered up and delivered him up to death, to ascribe the guilt of the crime to God than to transfer the credit for redemption to Judas."
 Karl Daub, in his book Judas Ischariot, writes that Judas should be considered "an incarnation of the devil" for whom "mercy and blessedness are alike impossible."

 The Geneva Bible contains several additional notes concerning Judas Iscariot within its commentaries.
 In the Gospel of Matthew, after the Sanhedrin condemns Jesus Christ to death, are added the comments concerning Judas: "...late repentance brings desperation" (cf. Mat.
 27:3), and "Although he abhor his sins, yet is he not displeased there with, but despairs in God's mercies, and seeks his own destruction" (cf. Mat.
 27:4).
 Furthermore, within Acts of the Apostles is the comment, "Perpetual infamy is the reward of all such as by unlawfully gotten goods buy anything" when Judas purchased the "Field of Blood" with the 30 pieces of silver (cf Acts 1:18).